encukou/freezeyt/docs/config.md

 - Extra *pages* are part of the application, but not reachable by following links.
 For example, a an old URL that redirects to a new location should be configured as an extra page.
+See [Known URLs][known-urls] for details.

 - Extra *files* are not part of the application.
   Typically, these are used to configure the static page server, like